j0nesel/CM4122-ML-for-NLP---Coursework-1/README.md

-ML for NLP: Coursework 1 Task 2
 This repository contains the full implementation for Task 2 of the ‘Machine Learning for Natural Langauge Processing’ coursework.
 The system performs multi class text classification on a subset of the 20 Newsgroups dataset, comparing several feature configurations based on TD_IDF (unigrams, bigrams and document length) and selecting the best model using a development set.
 The code is fully documented and can be run end to end from the terminal.